A Brief History

 Although used mostly as a night bomber, the Lancaster was sometimes used for precision daylight targets as well, especially when it carried the Tall Boy and Grand Slam “earthquake” bombs.
 Over 7,300 of these rugged airplanes were built at a cost of around £ 50,000 each.
 The last Lancaster was retired from service by the Royal Canadian Air Force (RCAF) in 1963.

 British veterans claim the Lancaster was the greatest bomber of World War II, or even of all time, while American fans of B-17s and B-24s point out the heavier defensive firepower and greater numbers of the U.S. bombers.
 Either way, the Lancaster is certainly the greatest British bomber, and you can decide for yourself if it eclipsed the Flying Fortress and Liberator.
-Let us know what you think.
+As a question for my students, please let us know what you think.

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by entering your email address at the top right of this page or like us on Facebook.